greymd/egzact/README.md

 ## Tips
 A special command line option `each` is available in ``flat`` and ``conv`` commands.
-The option make the command's behavior like each line mode.
+The option change command's behavior to "each line mode".
 In default, those commands handle whole the standard input (STDIN).
-However with this command, those commands can read each line and print the result.
+However with this option, those commands can read each line and print the result.

 Example